 Stress: A little stress is natural and unavoidable, but constantly feeling on edge has become a way of life.
 Stubborn stress takes a toll on our health, including that of our gut.
 When under stress, your body is hard-wired to divert focus toward the perceived threat and away from digestion, naturally slowing it down.

-Stress interferes with your body’s production of serotonin, a neurotransmitter crucial for moving food through your GI tract.
+Stress interferes with your body’s production of serotonin, a neurotransmitter that’s crucial for moving food through your GI tract.
 When functioning normally, the digestive system efficiently moves food and undesirable substances through the gut, to keep your health in balance.

 Modern Diets: Our ancestors would hardly recognize most of the foods on our plate today.
 They subsisted on a diverse yet often low-calorie diet that was rich in nutrients (including valuable bitter phytochemicals).
 Now, we collectively rely too heavily on excessive carbohydrates, storage proteins like gluten, and gut-irritating lectins.
-Even healthy, “clean” eating regimens lack the phytochemicals found in foraged foods that balanced our ancestors’ microbiomes and nourished and supported their gut health for millennia.
+Even healthy, “clean eating” regimens lack the phytochemicals found in foraged foods that balanced our ancestors’ microbiomes and nourished and supported their gut health for millennia.

-Our Microbiome: Our microbiome is the sum of all the microbes — both helpful and harmful — that inhabit the body.
+Our Microbiome: The microbiome is the sum of all the microbes — both helpful and harmful — that inhabit the body.
 Your gut health depends on a diverse, robust population of friendly flora, which crowd out the unfriendly ones.

 Compared to today, our ancestors had an extremely diverse microbiome, thanks again to their diet.
 The foods they foraged and fermented were rich in the dietary fiber and supportive phytochemicals (plant chemicals) their microbiome needed.
 Our modern diets are sterile by comparison, too light on fresh vegetables and fruit, and too heavy on processed grains.